ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 If you still have more then the 13 tissue mapping colors, even after you confirmed the Pencil Tool's hardness level was at 100%, it is most likely that you have un-tissue mapped/un-colored areas.

-Cortical bone tissue map images must be flatten and converted into a PNG file.
+Cortical bone tissue map images must be flatten, converted into a PNG file, and in grayscale.

 ### Tissue Mapping
 Please refer to McFarlin *et al*., 2006/McFarlin *et al.*, 2008, and McFarlin *et al.*, 2016 publications for information on how to tissue map cortical bone (Fig. 3).